 Our research spans the following areas:

-- Clinical mycology
+- Clinical mycology.

-- Innovations in clinical diagnostics
+- Innovations in clinical diagnostics.

-- Innovations to promote an environmentally-friendly laboratory
+- Innovations to promote an environmentally friendly laboratory.

-We endeavor to improve the current state of clinical microbiology through the evaluation of analytical and clinical performance of new microbiological diagnostic methods, and development of clinical microbiology methods for rapid detection, identification, and antibiotic susceptibility testing of clinically relevant microbes.
+We endeavor to improve the current state of clinical microbiology through the evaluation of analytical and clinical performance of new microbiological diagnostic methods, and development of clinical microbiology methods for rapid detection, identification, and antibiotic susceptibility testing of clinically relevant microorganisms.
 We also study the epidemiology of severe infectious diseases, as well as bacteria-fungi interactions as we believe that increased understanding of these areas is instrumental in driving improvements to the infection diagnostics landscape.

 Research group leader

 Vinnova Medtech4Health: Stöd till innovatörer I vård och omsorg (2019-2022)

 JPI-EC-AMR, Joint Translational (2019-2022)

 VR, Medicine and Health (2021-2023)

 - “Applied clinical microbiology in invasive infectious diseases” elective course for medical students.

 Undergraduate/ graduate: medial students, dental students, nursing students, biomedical analysts students.